 Perhaps the worst aspect of all is that the gap between the richest and the poorest is widening, which is the inherent outcome of our economic system if left unregulated.
 Our relatively egalitarian (and regulated) past is just a dim memory.
-Well-being is undermined by economic growth in a number of ways.
+Economic growth undermines well-being in a number of ways.
 The economist EF Schumacher came to the sensible conclusion that for any economy, “…the aim ought to be to obtain the maximum amount of well being with the minimum amount of consumption.”

 This begs the question: how do we get the maximum amount of well-being with the minimum amount of consumption?
 Most parties’ policies advocate greater efficiency as a way to get more with less.
 However, unsustainability can’t be solved if people simply become more efficient.

 It is an unfortunate fact that, whilst resource efficiency is very important, being less bad is still bad.
 Indeed, there is plenty of evidence that efficiency actually increases the total amount of consumption, because it makes production easier and cheaper.

 If you are hurtling towards a precipice just slowing down isn’t going to help in the long run – you need to change direction completely.
 The fact is we need to redefine progress, away from quantitative growth, and towards improvements in quality throughout society.
 We don’t need a bigger economy, we need a better one.
-For sustainable well-being there must be fundamental, systemic changes that would include:
+For sustainable well-being there must be fundamental, systemic changes that would include changing from:

-- Changing from perverse over-consumption to sustainable consumption (sufficiency);
+- perverse over-consumption to sustainable consumption (sufficiency);

-- Changing from subsidising polluters to taxing them;
+- subsidising polluters to taxing them;

-- Changing from taxing resource efficiency to subsidising it;
+- taxing resource efficiency to subsidising it;

 We already have the technology, the resources and the need to make these types of changes.
 As a society we just don’t have the will to change yet.
-Systemic changes can only happen when people are united, and that usually only occurs when there is inspired and inspirational leadership in government.
+Systemic changes only happen when people are united, and that usually only occurs when there is inspired and inspirational leadership in government.
 If a change of direction is instigated it will make it easier for people to live more sustainably which will lead to more change.
 At the moment there is no ‘positive feedback’ for people who are trying to live sustainably.

-Whoever you vote for, make sure they know that sustainable well-being for all comes first, and that the economy exists to ensure this.
+Whoever you vote for, make sure they know that sustainable well-being for everyone comes first, and that the economy exists to ensure this.
 Make sure they are committed to working with all other parties to unite everyone in the cause of sustainable well-being.
 Send a link to this post to your candidates or just tell them it’s not good enough to govern apart, they must govern the whole.